MicrobiologyETHZ/Methods_in_Microbiomics/docs/index.rst

 Support
 -------

-* If you have any quesions or suggestions leave a comment below!
+* If you have any questions or suggestions leave a comment below!

 .. toctree::